-If your cat loves sharpening their claws on your favorite rug or chair, you’d be forgiven for getting a little frustrated.
-Remember that your cat is NOT scratching to annoy you – he’s just being a cat.
-Scratching is part of a cat’s instinctive behavior and not something they can stop doing.
-However, there are ways to decrease the amount of damage your cat does when scratching.
+If your cat loves sharpening their claws on your favorite rug or chair, you’d be forgiven for getting frustrated.
+Remember that your cat is not scratching to annoy you; they’re just being a cat.
+Scratching is part of a cat’s instinctive behavior and is not something they can stop doing.
+However, drastic changes might be warranted at times.

 What Are Cat Nail Caps?

-Now we know more about exactly what cat nail caps are and when it would be a good idea to use them, let’s consider the good and not-so-good things about them.
+Now that we know more about cat nail caps and when it would be a good idea to use them, let’s consider the good and not-so-good things about them.

 Stopping your cat from scratching can be tricky, but keeping their nails trimmed can help.
 Hepper's Cat Nail Clipper Set can make it easier, with sharp stainless steel blades for precision clipping and ergonomic, non-slip handles.
 The built-in safety guard and locking switch will keep you and your cat safe, and the two different sizes of clippers will allow you to handle any size or angle of nails.